Google Indexometer

 Methodology (summary)

-• Domains selected evenly from the Tranco list (broad coverage across popularity ranks).
+• Domains selected evenly from the Tranco list (top 1M websites).

 • ~50 URLs per domain sampled from sitemaps, mixing older and newer entries.

-• Each URL is tested once against Google to determine if it’s indexed; results are aggregated.
+• Each URL is tested to determine if it’s indexed; results are aggregated.

 See the full methodology for details.